scale-it/algo-builder/examples/bond/README.md

  - `run/run.js`: It controls all the scripts and maintain order of execution.
  - `run/issue.js`: This is first script, in this script tokens are issued to issuer from token creator.
  - `run/epoch0.js`: In this script, `elon` buys 10 bond tokens and sell 2 bond tokens to `bob` for 2020 Algos.
- - `run/createDex.js`: This script creates ith Dex, burn B_i bond tokens, issue B_i+1 bond tokens.
+ - `run/createDex.js`: This script creates i-th Dex, burns `B_i` bond tokens, issues `B_i+1` bond tokens.
- - `run/redeem.js`: This script redeems tokens from a given dex id.
+ - `run/redeem.js`: This script exchanges tokens and redeems coupon.
  - `run/epoch1.js`: `elon` redeems 8 bond tokens and buys 4 more from dex.
  - `run/createBuyback.js`: Creates a buyback logic signature address.
  - `run/exit.js`: Buyer can exit their bond tokens using this script.
  - `run/common/accounts.js`: Loads accounts
  - `run/common/common.js`: contains common functions and constants.

- - In run script we have the following scenario:
+ - In a run script example we present the following scenario:
-    - Issue initial bond tokens to issuer
+    - Issue initial bond tokens to the issuer
     - In epoch_0 elon buys 10 bonds
     - In epoch 0 elon sells 2 bonds to bob for 2020 ALGO (in a group transaction)
     - Manager creates dex 1
-    - Elon redeems her bonds(8), Elon buys 4 more bonds (so he will have 12 bonds in total)
+    - Elon redeems his bonds (8), Elon buys 4 more bonds (so he will have 12 bonds in total)
     - Manager creates dex 2
-    - Elon redeems all this bonds.
+    - Elon redeems all his bonds.
-    - Bob redeems his bonds_1 and then bonds_2 (so going through the previous dex)
+    - Bob redeems his bonds from epoch 0 and 1
-    - Maturity period is set to 240 seconds(4 min) from the time of deployment of contract.
-At maturity manager creates and funds buyback and both elon and bob exit all their tokens (12 and 2 respectively).
+    - Maturity period is set to 240 seconds(4 min) after the contract deployment.
+At maturity, manager creates and funds buyback and both elon and bob can exit all their tokens (12 and 2 respectively).